A Tutorial on Beyond-Diagonal Reconfigurable Intelligent Surfaces: Modeling, Architectures, System Design and Optimization, and Applications: BD-RIS-Aided SISO: A Toy Example

 By noticing that $\mathbb{E}\{\left\Vert\mathbf{h}_{RI}\right\Vert_2^2\}=\mathbb{E}\{\left\Vert\mathbf{h}_{IT}\right\Vert_2^2\}=M$ following the moments of the chi distribution with $2M$ degrees of freedom, we finally have

 In Fig.~\ref{fig:gain}, we report the average channel gain offered by D-RIS and BD-RIS under i.i.d.
 Rayleigh distributed channels.
-We compare the simulated channel gains, which are obtained by applying the proposed solutions to problems \eqref{eq:p1} and \eqref{eq:p2} and averaging over multiple channel realizations, with the theoretical channel gains derived in \eqref{eq:gain-bd-theor} and \eqref{eq:gain-d-theor}.
+We compare the simulated channel gains, which are obtained by applying the proposed solutions detailed in Section \ref{subsec:opt_siso} and averaging over multiple channel realizations, with the theoretical channel gains derived in \eqref{eq:gain-bd-theor} and \eqref{eq:gain-d-theor}.
 As shown in Fig.~\ref{fig:gain}, the simulation results confirm the accuracy of the closed-form scaling laws in \eqref{eq:gain-bd-theor} and \eqref{eq:gain-d-theor}.
 In the asymptotic regime where the number of RIS elements $M\to\infty$, the performance advantage of BD-RIS over D-RIS in a SISO system is quantified by the gain ratio

 implying that BD-RIS achieves approximately a 62\% higher channel gain than D-RIS.
-Although this fundamental result highlights the clear advantage of BD-RIS in SISO systems, the benefits of BD-RIS become even more pronounced in multi-user and multi-antenna scenarios, as will be discussed in subsequent sections.
+Although this fundamental result highlights the clear advantage of BD-RIS in SISO systems, the benefits of BD-RIS become even more pronounced in multi-user and multi-antenna scenarios.
+For instance, BD-RIS can provide up to 75\% sum-rate improvement over D-RIS with $M = 128$, as will be shown in Section \ref{sec:benefits}.